ARMmbed/uvisor-lib/DOCUMENTATION.md

-# uvisor-lib API documentation
+# uvisor-lib API Documentation

 Here you can find detailed documentation for:

-1. [Configuration macros](#configuration-macros), to configure a secure box and protect data and peripherals;
+1. [Configuration macros](#configuration-macros), to configure a secure box and protect data and peripherals.
-2. [Secure function call](#secure-function-call), to execute code in the context of a secure box;
+2. [Secure function call](#secure-function-call), to execute code in the context of a secure box.
-3. [Low level APIs](#low-level-apis), to access uVisor functions that are not available to unprivileged code (interrupts, restricted system registers);
+3. [Low level APIs](#low-level-apis), to access uVisor functions that are not available to unprivileged code (interrupts, restricted system registers).
 4. [Type definitions](#type-definitions).

-## Configuration macros
+## Configuration Macros

 ```C
 UVISOR_SECURE_CONST var_type var_name = var_value